 - Xin Hai and Wu Shuang.
 A big fat joke as I said earlier.
 I found their chemistry cute and funny at various points of the series.
 But I thought it was too much later on.
 Perhaps they were similar in that they were too innocent and were simple-minded.
 But I felt like she never trusted him enough to even measure up to him OR could declare that she loved him–as said before.

-Favorite Scenes (not that I don’t like other scenes but thought these stood out the most AND I already mentioned some other favorites in the other parts):
+Favorite scenes (not that I didn’t like other scenes but thought these stood out the most AND I already mentioned some other favorites in the other parts):

-- Make-up/ hairstyles.
-Honestly, I have stressed this point with several characters and I feel that the majority of the cast, even the male cast were robbed.
-Every one of the female cast were not bad looking nor less gorgeous–one over the other–yet the majority of their hairdos were wrong or off.
-The make-up for some look like smudges or overdone.
+- Makeup/ hairstyles.
+Honestly, I had stressed this point with several characters and I felt that the majority of the cast, even the male cast were robbed.
+Every one of the female cast was not bad looking nor less gorgeous–one over the other–yet the majority of their hairdos were wrong or off.
+The makeup for some looked like smudges or overdone.
 It was really hard to imagine the guys falling for them because of said reason.
-(They did mention in the series at various times or references to how each of the women were of beauty SO that was something.)
+(They did mention in the series at various times or references to how each of the women was of beauty SO that was something.)
 I think Li Fei Er was the luckiest among the supporting cast and Michelle Yim being the luckiest among the main cast–since their images were better.
 It was about the right touches for them, except for Fei Er having to endure the strange hairdo later when Xin He was married.
 Xiao Yu Yu and Deng Jia Jia were cute and gorgeous in their own rights yet was given such an image that they seemed to pale in comparison to others, which was sad.
 It was mostly because of the hair that got annoying, but their portrayals were still notable, especially Deng Jia Jia.
 For Ady, it was that little piece of hair sticking out in the middle of her forehead that made it unbearable.
 They got rid of it later but still was not forgivable.
-The costumes were brilliant so that made up for it IF only the make up and the hairstyles accompanied then it would’ve been perfect.
+The costumes were brilliant so that made up for it IF only the makeup and the hairstyles accompanied then it would’ve been perfect.

 - The fact that Xin Hai died.
-The reason why I say this is NOT just because I’m a Qiao Zhen Yu fan BUT it’s because it was too frustrating.
+The reason why I say this was NOT just because I’m a Qiao Zhen Yu fan BUT it was because it was too frustrating.
 He was too kindhearted hence falling prey to others’ trap.
 He was careless and he paid major time for it BUT he did not deserve it.
-If that means being simple minded is a crime, it’s just ridiculous.
+If that meant being simple-minded was a crime, it was just ridiculous.

 - The fact that no one knew it was Yu Ping who was responsible for it all.
 I meant she did not have to suffer for about 10 people that she killed in here.
 Yes, Leng Yun knew.
 Lan Yan knew.
 Chao Zong knew.
 But she was not brought to justice properly.
 I felt robbed.
 Or was it emphasizing the chaotic times and how things were never brought to light in small towns like that?

 Recommended or not?
-I’m not saying it’s a must watch but it was interesting in its own right.
+I’m not saying it’s a must-watch but it was interesting in its own right.
 There were frustrating points in the series or unbearable parts but it was unpredictable with various stories.
 So that won me over for the most part.
-But those who like happy endings shouldn’t watch since it’s not a happy one.
+But those who like happy endings shouldn’t watch since it was not a happy one.
 Though it was memorable and tragic.